jiaola/marc4js/README.md

 ## Features

-In the current release (version 0.0.1), Marc4JS provide the following features
+In the current release (version 0.0.2), marc4js provides the following features

 * An easy to use API that can handle large record sets.
 * Uses Node.js stream API and pipe functions for parsing and writing ISO2709 format.